You Don't Know Jack (Facebook game): Development

 The game was first released in beta in early 2012.
 By the time the game was open to all in May 2012, they had already written about 165 episodes, and continued to plan on releasing new episodes three times a week.
-Jellyvision Games continues to use writers from Chicago improv tropes such as The Second City and Improv Olympic working alongside five dedicated writers to keep the questions and trivia fresh.
+Jellyvision Games continued to use writers from Chicago improv tropes such as The Second City and Improv Olympic working alongside five dedicated writers to keep the questions and trivia fresh.
 They have employed a proprietary system that allows the writers, the voice actors (primarily Tom Gottlieb as "Cookie" Masterson), and the music and sound effects team to work quickly and collaboratively from remote locations to complete each episode.
 A typical episode takes from 48 to 72 hours to complete, but the system allows them to hurry an episode along depending on the freshness of the episode.
 Players are then presented the newest episode that they have not yet played.
 The online nature of the game also allows the team to make special episodes; in one case, at a request of a fan who wanted to propose to his fiancee, also an avid player of the game, Jellyvision Games worked with fan to customize an episode as to ask the question when his fiancee played the game.

-In August 2012, Jackbox Games announced they would be moving away from using Facebook credits directly, and introduce the concept of tokens as in-game currency.
+In August 2012, Jellyvision Games announced they would be moving away from using Facebook credits directly, and introduce the concept of tokens as in-game currency.
 Tokens would be given out to players based on their performance within the game and would be used to buy additional games or Enhancers, or unlock future features as they are implemented within the game.

-Mobile versions for iOS and Android devices have been developed by Jackbox Games.
-These versions will be cross-platform compatible with the Facebook version, sharing the same episodes and allowing players on different devices to play against each other.
+Mobile versions for iOS and Android devices were also developed by Jackbox Games.
+These versions were cross-platform compatible with the Facebook version, sharing the same episodes and allowing players on different devices to play against each other.